aovabo/blogger/testdata/posts/first.md

 ---
-title: Towards Harmonizing Data Protection Laws in Africa - Challenges, Opportunities, and the Role of AI
+title: Towards Harmonizing Data Protection Laws in Africa - Challenges, Opportunities, and the Role of Privacy Technologies
 publish_date: 2023-05-20
 abstract: This paper provides a comprehensive analysis of data privacy laws in Africa, focusing on the impact of key legal frameworks such as the Council of Europe Convention 108, Directive No. 95/46/EC, and the General Data Protection Regulation (GDPR) on most African privacy laws.
 It explores the harmonization efforts within the African Union Convention on Cyber Security and Personal Data Protection (The Malabo Convention 2014) and discusses the benefits, challenges, and prospects of unified data privacy laws.
 ---